A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 The enchanting palace of Doge (Palazzo Ducale) is right next to the Basilica.
 It was built in the 14th century and served as the home of the leaders of the Venetian Republic and the seat of government.

 This Gothic palace boasts a magnificent gilded ceiling with panels representing the Venetian Republic’s glory, the interiors are decorated with intricate frescoes of the Doges, marble floors, and gold ceilings.
+It’s easily one of the best places to visit in Venice.

 8. Walk through the Bridge of Sighs